-Behind the Lines, No. 2 is another collection of some of the year’s best sports stories produced by the award-winning team at The42.
+Behind the Lines presents another collection of some of the year’s best and most relevant sports stories, produced by the award-winning team at The42.
 This is the fifth instalment of the critically-acclaimed annual anthology.

 With something for everyone, this is unmissable long-form writing for the sports fan in your life.

-‘Fine sportswriting... as compelling as it is often amusing and touching.
-These are stories that go far beyond sport, and they still resonate long after they have been read.’
+‘Fine sports writing… as compelling as it is often amusing and touching.
+These are the stories that go far beyond sport, and they still resonate long after they have been read.’
 Donald McRae, two-time winner of the William Hill Sports Book of the Year award.

-‘More evidence that terrific sports writing is just terrific writing, period...
+‘More evidence that terrific sports writing is just terrific writing, period.
 The men and women writing for The42 provide an essential voice that speaks a universal language.’
-Glenn Stout, The Best American Sports Writing
+Glenn Stout, series editor of The Best American Sports Writing.